 Discriminatory Treatment of Wounded Palestinians

-Euro-Med has found that the Israeli organization Magen David Adom (MDA), recognized as an emergency medical aid agency by the International Committee of the Red Cross, frequently gives top priority to the treatment of injured Israelis, while neglecting critically wounded Palestinians.
+Euro-Med Monitor has found that the Israeli organization Magen David Adom (MDA), recognized as an emergency medical aid agency by the International Committee of the Red Cross, frequently gives top priority to the treatment of injured Israelis, while neglecting critically wounded Palestinians.
 This discrimination is a blatant violation of medical ethics and the code of conduct to which all physicians ascribe.

 In addition, in a number of incidents, Israeli soldiers dealt with wounded Palestinians inhumanely, allowing them to bleed for hours without providing medical treatment.
 In some of these incidents, soldiers interrogated Palestinians while they were bleeding on the ground.

-Euro-Med contacted the administrators of Magen David Adom 30 days before issuance of this report, providing documentation of five cases in which its medical team failed to treat injured Palestinians on a timely basis.
+Euro-Med Monitor contacted the administrators of Magen David Adom 30 days before issuance of this report, providing documentation of five cases in which its medical team failed to treat injured Palestinians on a timely basis.
 However, no response was received.

 Demolition of Houses and Damage to Other Property

-Euro-Med has documented 352 assaults on Palestinians and their properties.
+Euro-Med Monitor has documented 352 assaults on Palestinians and their properties.
 During the 100 days of the coverage period, 92 homes were demolished as collective punishment of families with relatives accused of attacking Israelis.

 During the reporting period, the Israeli army stormed Palestinian cities, villages and refugee camps 908 times and broke into Al-Aqsa Mosque 74 times.